Did you know that 1st October is designated International Day for Older Persons?

 In the hands of strangers who somehow seem to know me better than I know myself.

 Who deftly turn me from side to side, mindful of my aching bones

 They change my clothes and wash me clean while you feel it should have been you.

 But no!
 Throw out all guilt and feelings of inadequacy

 It is best that strangers attend to me as

 I lie motionless and helpless.

-Many of my friends have now reached an age where they have to look after ailing parents.
-With most of us past our prime, it is often difficult for us to physically tend to sick parents.
+Many of my friends have reached the age where they have to look after ailing parents.
+With most of us already past our prime, it is often difficult for us to physically tend to sick parents.